dart-lang/site-www/src/overview.md

 #### Dart Native (machine code JIT and AOT) {#native-platform}

 During development, a fast developer cycle is critical for iteration.
-The Dart VM offers a just-in-time compiler (JIT) that supports both pure interpretation (as required on iOS devices, for example) and runtime optimization.
+The Dart VM offers a just-in-time compiler (JIT) with incremental recompilation (enabling hot reload), live metrics collections (powering [DevTools](/tools/dart-devtools)), and rich debugging support.

-When apps are ready to be deployed to production — whether you're publishing to an app store or deploying to a production backend — the Dart AOT compiler enables ahead-of-time compilation to native ARM or X64 code.
+When apps are ready to be deployed to production — whether you're publishing to an app store or deploying to a production backend — the Dart AOT compiler enables ahead-of-time compilation to native ARM or x64 machine code.
-Your AOT-compiled app starts instantly and runs smoothly.
+Your AOT-compiled app launches with consistent, short startup time.

 The AOT-compiled code runs inside an efficient Dart runtime that enforces the sound Dart type system and